 A way to free ourselves from the fourth condition (homogeneity or monotonicity) is to renounce to the calculation of point estimates of causal effect.
 Rather, we can use instrumental variables to obtain upper and lower bounds for the causal effect, that is, to partially identify the effect.
-Here is a review of methods for partial identification and an application to a randomized trial :
+Here is a review of methods for partial identification and their application to a randomized trial:

 - Swanson SA, Holme Ø, Løberg M, Kalager M, Bretthauer M, Hoff G, Aas E, Hernán MA.
 Bounding the per-protocol effect in randomized trials: an application to colorectal cancer screening.
 Trials 2015; 16:541.

 Finally, the elephant in the room for conventional instrumental variable methodology is that it cannot be used for time-varying treatments, that is, treatment that may take different values over time for the same individual.
 This is not a minor limitation because many, if not most, treatments are time-varying.
 We are currently tackling this issue and helping extend instrumental variable estimation to time-varying treatments: